Farever Warrior Guide: Rage, Skills, And Best Build

 Warrior Tips For Better Combat

-Warrior improves fast when Rage spending, positioning, and defensive timing are handled together.
+Warrior improves fast when Rage spending, positioning, burst windows, and defensive timing are handled together.
 The class is easy to start, but careless timing can waste its best tools.

 - Build Rage before dangerous fights.
-Entering a tougher pull with enough Rage for Raging Smash gives Warrior better burst and control.
+Entering a tougher pull with Rage already available gives Warrior more control right away.

 - Use Raging Smash when knockback has value.
-The skill is stronger when nearby enemies can be damaged and pushed back.
+The skill is stronger when nearby enemies can be hit and pushed back.

 - Use Charge as a control tool.
-Charge deals 120% physical damage and stuns for 1 second, so it is more than a movement button.
+Charge stuns enemies hit for 1 second, so it is more than a movement button.

 - Use Ignore Pain before heavy damage lands.
-A 40% damage reduction window for 12 seconds is strongest when it covers the dangerous part of the fight.
+A 60 percent damage reduction window for 12 seconds is strongest when it covers the dangerous part of the fight.

 The main thing is to avoid panic spending.
 Warrior is not weak when Rage is saved.
 It is prepared.
-The class gets much better when Rage, Charge, Raging Smash, and Ignore Pain are used around the fight instead of thrown out in a random order because buttons are glowing.
+The class gets much better when Rage, Charge, Raging Smash, Ignore Pain, Battle Shout, Berserk, and Burst of Anger are used around the fight instead of thrown out in a random order because buttons are glowing.

 Final Blurb

-Warrior in Farever is the best fit for players who want a strong melee class with Rage based damage, knockback, stun control, and real defensive tools.
-The class is easy to understand early, but it gets stronger when Rage is saved for the right Raging Smash windows and Ignore Pain is used before danger peaks.
+Warrior in Farever is the best fit for players who want a strong melee class with Rage based combat, Strength scaling, knockback, stuns, group crit support, burst windows, and real defensive tools.
+The class is easy to understand early, but it gets stronger when Rage is saved for the right moments and Ignore Pain is used before danger peaks.

-The best Warrior build is a bruiser setup built around staying active in melee, building Rage through basic attacks and Weapon Skills, and choosing weapons that support the role.
+The best Warrior build is a bruiser setup built around staying active in melee, building Rage through Attacks and Weapon Skills, using Battle Shout and Berserk for damage windows, and choosing weapons that support the role.
 Tank, DPS, and hybrid front line play all make sense for Warrior, but the strongest version will come from matching the class kit with the right weapon and Arsenal choices instead of chasing raw upgrades like a loot goblin with commitment issues.